Pondidum/LuaProject/readme.md

 Usage
 =====
-Add project.lua to your lua path somewhere!
+Add project.lua to your lua path somewhere, or just include `project.lua` in your project's root directory.

 Example
 =====